IBM/engineering-insights-composite-pattern/README.md

 ![](doc/source/images/architecture.png)

+1. The unstructured data that need to be analyzed and correlated is extracted from the documents.
+2. The text is classified and tagged using the code pattern - [Extend Watson text classification](https://github.com/IBM/watson-document-classifier)
+3. The text is correlated with other text using the code pattern - [Correlate documents](https://github.com/IBM/watson-document-co-relation)
+4. The document data and correlations are stored in the Orient DB database using the code pattern [Store, graph, and derive insights from interconnected data](https://github.com/IBM/graph-db-insights)
+5. The analytics solution on IBM Data Science Experience can be invoked and visualized using the code pattern - [Orchestrate data science workflows using Node-RED](https://github.com/IBM/node-red-dsx-workflow)

 ## Included components

 * [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.